ltfschoen/sharding/docs/doc.md

 Suppose that the variable `c` denotes the level of computational power available to one node.
 In a simple blockchain, the transaction capacity is bounded by O(c), as every node must process every transaction.
 The goal of quadratic sharding is to increase the capacity with a two-layer design.
 Stage 1 requires no hard forks; the main chain stays exactly as is.
 However, a contract is published to the main chain called the **validator manager contract** (VMC), which maintains the sharding system.
 There are O(c) **shards** (currently, 100), where each shard is like a separate "galaxy": it has its own account space, transactions need to specify which shard they are to be published inside, and communication between shards is very limited (in fact, in phase 1, it is nonexistent).

 The shards are run on a simple longest-chain-rule proof of stake system, where the stake is on the main chain (specifically, inside the VMC).
-All shards share a common validator pool; this also means that anyone who signs up with the VMC as a validator could theoretically at any time be assigned the right to create a block on any shard.
+All shards share a common validator pool; this also means that anyone who signs up with the VMC as a validator could theoretically at any time become a collator who is assigned the right to create a collation on a specific shard.
 Each shard has a block size/gas limit of O(c), and so the total capacity of the system is O(c^2).

 Most users of the sharding system will run both (i) either a full (O(c) resource requirements) or light (O(log(c)) resource requirements) node on the main chain, and (ii) a "shard client" which talks to the main chain node via RPC (this client is assumed to be trusted because it's also running on the user's computer) and which can also be used as a light client for any shard, as a full client for any specific shard (the user would have to specify that they are "watching" a specific shard) or as a validator node.
 In all cases, the storage and computation requirements for a shard client will also not exceed O(c) (unless the user chooses to specify that they are watching _every_ shard; block explorers and large exchanges may want to do this).